 - Medical Toxicology: Board-certified or board-prepared Medical Toxicology faculty supervise the busy Medical Toxicology Service, including the very popular Medical Toxicology rotation for Emergency Medicine residents.

 - EMS/Disaster/Global Health: Thirteen EM faculty have special interest in these exciting areas of emergency medicine and provide lectures, training, and experiences, etc. Opportunities in ground and air transport are available.
 Residents can teach in the nationally accredited EMS education programs.
 Residents can participate in disaster response efforts.
 The Division has more than $1 million in grants to provide training in disaster education through the National Disaster Life Support Program.
 There are also opportunities for international electives.

 - Grants/Research: Emergency Medicine faculty are principal investigators on nearly $17 million in grants, including two NIH centers.
 One focuses on resuscitation research and the other on burn research.

 - Fellowships: There are fellowship opportunities in Medical Toxicology, Emergency Medical Services, Disaster and Global Health, and Pediatric Emergency Medicine.

-- Event Medicine: There are multiple opportunities for residents to participate in event medicine, including providing emergency medicine support alongside EM faculty for the Dallas Mavericks and Stars.
+- Event Medicine: There are multiple opportunities for residents to participate in event medicine, including providing emergency medicine support alongside EM faculty for the Dallas Mavericks and Dallas Stars.
 Residents also can do event medicine for concert venues and the Texas Motor Speedway.
 Texas Motor Speedway has events with more than 100,000 in attendance.